igudich/mantid/docs/source/release/v3.14.0/indirect_inelastic.rst

 ############

 - The workspace(s) loaded into F(Q) Fit are checked for EISF or Width values, and an error message is displayed if neither are present.
-This prevents an unexpected crash.
+This check prevents an unexpected crash.
 - The Run button in the Data Analysis tabs is now above the output options, and is disabled during fitting.
 - The Fit Single Spectrum buttons in the Data Analysis tabs MSDFit, ConvFit, I(Q,t)Fit and F(Q)Fit are now disabled during fitting.